rahulrathore2110/Quiz-App/README.md

    -  URL: https://quizsystem-production.up.railway.app/quizzes/{id}/result
    -  Method: GET
-   - Description: Get the result of a quiz by its ID.
+   - Description: User can get the result of particular quiz by their quiz id.
-   - Path Variable:

-   - {id}: ID of the quiz
+   - Path Variable: {id}: ID of the quiz

    - Response Body:

     {